changeforthebetter

 The eighth month in this online adventure.

-Traces sent to those who have the eye.
-Diverse explorations for people like us, people who care.
+Subtle traces meant for those with a discerning eye.
+Diverse explorations crafted for people like us, people who care.

 If words resonate with you, you’ll feel comfortable with us.

 Indeed, no obsessive marketing will draw you in.
-An intentional and conscious choice is your reply.
-It’s a matter of evolution because you are on the same page.
+An intentional and conscious choice is your response.
+It’s a matter of evolution because you’re on the same page.

 Due to an unforeseen event, we have shifted to the online world.
 It’s a resilient response to a life-changing occurrence.